Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 I hexdumped the whole index and started counting the entries.
 After the 38th entry I found something weird:

-Here's the last 400 bytes of my `.git/index` file
+Here's the last 400 bytes of my `.git/index` file:

+`index_test.rb` is the 38th entry, so I should expect to find the checksum immediately after it.
 {% highlight hexdump %}
 % cat .git/index | tail -c 400 | hexdump -C